dromotherm/sandbox/python_modules/python_modules.md

 dateutil is a user package, installed via pip3.
 On some platforms, it is installed as a global package, on many, it is only installed locally.

+# changing a package from local to global

+the easiest is to install globally with `sudo pip3`

-what is possible is the following, although not very nice and specific to debian !!!
+when the package has been installed locally, what is possible is the following, although not very nice and specific to debian !!!

 ```
 sudo mv /home/pi/.local/lib/python3.7/site-packages/dateutil /usr/lib/python3/dist-packages/dateutil